BHP Billiton Master's Scholarship in the UWA Business School * [F23608]

 (c) for applicants who have undertaken study at a tertiary institution other than the University, a copy of the applicant's academic record from that institution.

-14. The scholarship is administered by the UWA Business School with payments made through the Scholarships Office.
+14. The scholarship is administered by the UWA Business School.

 16. Intellectual property is governed by the Universityâ€™s Intellectual Property policy available on the Universityâ€™s web site.